ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 That's it.
 The PlatformIO will download the ESP-IDF toolchain and its dependencies.

 It might take a few minutes to download all dependencies.
 Be patient.

+*Note: You might need to remove previously installed PlatformIO packages.
+Just do `rm -rf ~/.platformio` and reinstall the PlatformIO plugin.*

 ![build_project][pio_build_project]